mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 When I started work on TinyPilot back in 2020, I needed a way to deploy code onto my Raspberry Pi and configure the OS functionality TinyPilot needed.
 Ansible was a good fit since remote system configuration is Ansible's bread and butter.

-When I published TinyPilot, the easiest way for me to let users install it was to just replicate the workflow I used during development.
+When I published TinyPilot, the easiest way for me to let users install it was to replicate the workflow I used during development.
 I created [a simple install script](https://github.com/tiny-pilot/tinypilot/blob/2a97cf02bd6e032a2fc60846d7d2c60be92c7c74/quick-install) that bootstrapped an Ansible environment and then installed TinyPilot via Ansible.

 At the time, I knew that the more conventional installation would have been to use Debian packages.
 The problem was that I didn't know anything about creating Debian packages, and they seemed like a lot of work.
 Would I have to set up my own apt repository?
 Do I have to manage repo keys?
 TinyPilot depended on nginx, so how was I supposed to configure nginx from my own package?

 Two and a half years later, the dev team is paying the price for my choice of Ansible.
 As TinyPilot has developed more features, our Ansible configuration has become painfully complex.
 If the installer was a pure shell script or Debian package, installation would probably take 10-20 seconds.
 Instead, all the overhead from Ansible drives the install and update time to six minutes or more.

 Beyond the impact on the end-user, Ansible has a tendency to swallow up development resources.
 Ansible code is slow and tedious to debug, especially when dealing with operating systems and architectures that aren't available in our continuous integration environment.
-Minor changes frequently balloon to a week of dev time due to Ansible.
+Minor changes frequently balloon to a week of dev time.

 In the last few months, the dev team has been exploring how we can port our Ansible code to a Debian package for TinyPilot.
 I'm happy to report that we now have [a foothold](https://github.com/tiny-pilot/tinypilot/tree/437adc28e4a956be13bc994d23d278b4ca7fd31b/debian-pkg).
 We've created a hybrid solution where TinyPilot's Ansible role installs the latest TinyPilot Debian package.
 This makes it easier for us to chip away incrementally at our Ansible code and move it to our Debian package.